yuyan-z/Phone-to-Smartphone-Visualization/README.md

 As many of these features contain a very large number of null values, and the format of the records is not uniform, I use Python Pandas to extract the information needed.
 The processed data is stored in ./data

 ## Design

+### Slider
-- To facilitate the observation of the evolution of the phone over the years, I created a double-ended slider.
-By dragging its start and end points, we can visualize data for a period or a year.
+To facilitate the observation of the evolution of the phone, I created a double-ended slider.
+By dragging its start and end points, we can visualize data for a period or a year

+- To describe the development of phone brands over the years, we create a bar chart and a stream chart.

 ## Visualization